-The main objective of this study was to find out the Effect of Weight Training and Circuit Training on vital capacity of college male players.
-To achieve the purpose of the study, sixty male players were randomly selected as subjects from Sant Gadge Baba Amravati University, Amravati (M.S).
-The age of the subjects were ranged between 19 to 26 years.
+The main objective of this study was to find out the effect of weight training and Circuit Training on vital capacity among boys basketball players.
+To achieve the objective of the study, 60 Basketball Players were randomly selected as subjects from Punjabi University Patiala affiliated College Students.
+The age of the subjects were ranged between 18 to 25 years.
 The study was formulated as pre and post test random group design, in which sixty subjects were divided into three equal groups.
 Experimental Group-I (N=20; CT Group) performed the Circuit training Group.
 The Experimental Group-II (N=20, WT group) performed Weight Training program.
 Control group (N=20; CG) did not undergo any specific training programmed but there practiced the regular game.
 The analysis of covariance was used to analyze the significant difference, if any among the groups.
 Three groups were compared, whenever they obtained 'F' ratio for adjusted post test was found to be significant, the Scheffe's test to find out the paired mean differences, if any.
-The 0.05 level of confidence was fixed as the level of significance to test the 'f' ratio obtained by the analysis of covariance, which was considered as an appropriate.
+The 0.05 level of confidence was fixed as the level of significance to test the 'F' ratio obtained by the analysis of covariance, which was considered as an appropriate.
 The result of the study indicates due to training on vital capacity has been improved significantly.

-Keywords: Weight Training; Circuit training, Vital Capacity & Players INTRODUCTION
+Keywords: Weight Training; Circuit training, Vital Capacity & ANACOVA.
+INTRODUCTION

 The Weight Training has two primary functions in a workout program: instability and support.
 Instability during an exercise forces you to engage your core muscles to maintain your balance, making the exercise more difficult.
 Training the core with instability helps develop a strong support system for your legs and back, which prevents injuries and helps you get the most out of your exercise routine.
 The Training can also be used to support your back as you work on developing core stability.
 For instance, you can place the ball against the wall and lean your back against it as you do a squat.
 To add lower back support to an abdominal crunch, sit on the ball, walk your feet out in front of you until you are lying back on the ball with a neutral spine, and do crunches from there.
-Rutherford and Jones (1986) suggested that adaptations from Resistance training resulted in better coordination of synergistic and stabilizer muscles.
-Behm (2002) and colleagues reported the effect of unstable conditions, as induced by sitting on Swiss ball on force production of the knee extenders.
-Robert examined the effect of Swiss ball exercises on core stability and stated that there is a improvement in core strength among the subjects.
+Rutherford and Jones (1986) suggested that adaptations from